 AXA recognizes the importance of aligning remuneration over long term value creation by deferring a substantial portion of the individual's total variable compensation (i.e. STI plus LTI).
-LTI are awarded in the form of AXA Performance Shares.
+LTI are awarded in the form of AXA Performance Shares or AXA Restricted Shares.